-MAILING THE SAME PIECE TWICE: SHOULD YOU OR SHOULDN’T YOU?
+MAILING THE SAME PIECE TWICE: SHOULD YOU OR SHOULDN’T

 Your direct mail piece does well.
 Really well.
 Should you mail the same piece again?
 And when?

 Rule of thumb: Sending the exact same piece to the same list approximately 8 to 10 weeks after the initial mailing usually generates 40% to 60% of the original response.